-Saying your name – If you want to intoduce yourself, you can just say “Ani (your name)”.
+If you want to introduce yourself, you can just say “Ani (your name)”.
 “Ani” means “I” and this is a very common way of introducing oneself.
 If you want to say it more officially, you can say: “Ko-rhim li (your name)”.
 “Ko-rhim” (קוראים) means “is called” and “li” means “for me” and together they mean “my name is…” In Arabic you can say: “Ismi (your name)”.
-When you say your name, people will usually say theirs, too, but if for some reason they don’t say their names, you can ask them: “Eich ko-rhim lecha?” (when you speak to a male) or “Eich ko-rhim lach?” (when you speak to a female).
+When you say your name, people will usually say theirs, too.
+But if for some reason they don’t say their names, you can ask them: “Eich ko-rhim lecha?” (when you speak to a male) or “Eich ko-rhim lach?” (when you speak to a female).
 “Eich” (איך) means “How”, “Lecha/ Lach” (לך) means “for you” and all the sentence together means “How are you called?”

 “Name” in Hebrew is “Shem” (שם).

 If you want to say where you are from, you can just say: “Ani mi (your state or city)”.
 “Ani” means “I”, “mi” means “from” (sometimes people might say “meh” instead of “mi”) and together they mean “I’m from…”